BhaveshKadchha/Sandbox-Core/README.md

-My Custom Package for making work easy in Unity.

-Following packages are included in this package.
+Following modules are included in this package.

 - UI System for managing UI in Game.
 - Singleton for making quick singletons.
 - Processing Update is a quick solution for creating controllable updates